You are hereHome >

 FOR THE CPSC

-CPSC should vigorously enforce the CPSIA ban on phthalates in all toys and products for children twelve years old and under, and in toys for younger children that can be put in a child's mouth.
+CPSC should vigorously enforce the CPSIA bans on toxic chemicals in all toys and products for children.

 CPSC must continue to implement all rules required under the new law and must ensure that new third-party testing programs meet the new law’s standards.
-CPSC must also move quickly to implement the new law’s publicly-accessible hazards database requirement.
+As the CPSC implements the CPSIA- mandated publicly-accessible hazards database requirement, it must make sure that it provides the information consumers need to make informed choices in the marketplace.

 Your tax-deductible donation supports PIRGIM Education Fund's work to educate consumers on the issues that matter, and to stand up to the powerful interests that are blocking progress.